ers35/luastatic/readme.md

-`luastatic` takes a single Lua file, embeds it in a C program that uses the Lua C API to run it, and builds that program to an executable.
+`luastatic` takes one or more Lua source files, embeds them in a C program that uses the Lua C API, and builds that program to an executable.
 The executable runs on systems that do not have Lua installed because it contains the Lua interpreter.

 ## Building
 Run `make`.